It’s time to re-vamp and evolve! So, what’s next in the web design world?

 And then choose the type of interaction that will work best to communicate that message.

-We compared the ones from last year and the new ones for this year.
+We compared the previous website design trends with the new emerging ones.
 We ended up with 15 website design trends:

 - Personalized UX